matecky/NewPipe-Legacy-Revo/README.md

 <span id="updates"></span>

 ## Installation and updates
-You can install NewPipe using one of the following methods:
+You can install NewPipe Legacy Revo using one of the following methods:

- 1. Add our custom repo to F-Droid and install it from there.
-The instructions are here: https://newpipe.schabi.org/FAQ/tutorials/install-add-fdroid-repo/
- 2. Download the APK from [Github Releases](https://github.com/ShareASmile/NewPipe-Legacy-Revo/releases) and install it.
+ 1. Download the APK from [Github Releases](https://github.com/ShareASmile/NewPipe-Legacy-Revo/releases) and install it.
- 3. Update via F-Droid.
-This is the slowest method of getting updates, as F-Droid must recognize changes, build the APK itself, sign it, then push the update to users.
- 4. Build a debug APK yourself.
+ 2. Build a debug APK yourself.
 This is the fastest way to get new features on your device, but is much more complicated, so we recommend using one of the other methods.

-We recommend method 1 for most users.
-APKs installed using method 1 or 2 are compatible with each other, but not with those installed using method 3.
-This is due to the same signing key (ours) being used for 1 and 2, but a different signing key (F-Droid's) being used for 3.
-Building a debug APK using method 4 excludes a key entirely.
-Signing keys help ensure that a user isn't tricked into installing a malicious update to an app.

-In the meanwhile, if you want to switch sources for some reason (e.g. NewPipe's core functionality was broken and F-Droid doesn't have the update yet), we recommend following this procedure:
-1. Back up your data via Settings > Content > Export Database so you keep your history, subscriptions, and playlists
-2. Uninstall NewPipe
-3. Download the APK from the new source and install it
-4. Import the data from step 1 via Settings > Content > Import Database

 ## Contribution
 Whether you have ideas, translations, design changes, code cleaning, or real heavy code changes, help is always welcome.